ChillingVan/android-openGL-canvas/README-en.md

 * Remember to call onResume and onPause in the Activity lifecycle when using GLContinuousView and GLContinuousTextureView.
 * Why the bitmap drawn is not updated even the bitmap is changed?

-  You can use canvasGL.invalidateContent(bitmap) to rebind the bitmap to texture.
+  You can use canvasGL.invalidateTextureContent(bitmap) to rebind the bitmap to texture.
   This is kind of heavy so I do not update call this for every drawn.

 ## Latest Update